gcardi/Anafestica/QUICK_TOUR.md

 <img src="https://i.ibb.co/TBNYKRk/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-2.png" alt="Sample implementation">

+The whole story is a little longer, and the meaning of those lines of code will be revealed shortly, but it's immediately possible to note that the amount of additional code is minimal.

-But the whole story is a little longer.
-For example, where are the attributes of the form stored?
+As this application must use the Windows Registry, a question immediately comes to mind: where are the attributes of the form stored?
 In particular, which place in the Windows Registry?

+The answer is easy.
 In the most obvious place: in the `HKCU/Software/_Vendor/Product/Version_` registry key.

-But where the hell does the *Vendor*, *Product*, and *Version* parts get the library from?
+Where the hell does the *Vendor*, *Product*, and *Version* parts get the library from?
 How does the library user set these values?
-The answer is simple: from the project's version info keys.
+Also, this answer is simple: from the project's version info keys.
 Namely:

 <img src="https://i.ibb.co/x3ZK9gZ/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-3.png" alt="Project Info Keys sample settings">